1995 International Open

-The 1995 Sweater Shop International Open was a professional ranking snooker tournament that took place between 13 and 19 February 1995 at the Bournemouth International Centre in Bournemouth, England.
+The 1995 International Open (officially the 1995 Sweater Shop International Open) was a professional ranking snooker tournament that took place between 13 and 19 February 1995 at the Bournemouth International Centre in Bournemouth, England.

 John Higgins won the title by defeating Steve Davis 9–5 in the final.
 The defending champion John Parrott was defeated by Higgins in the semi-finals.